Anti-Inflammatory Diets for Autoimmune Disease Management: An Ayurvedic Perspective

 1. Turmeric (Curcuma longa)

-Usage: Turmeric can be added to food, taken as a supplement, or consumed as a tea.
+Usage: Turmeric can be added to food, taken as a supplement, or consumed as tea.
 Combining turmeric with black pepper enhances its absorption.

 2. Ginger (Zingiber officinale)